the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Tweak - Make the look and feel of the block editor similar to the frontend for the single events page.
+* Tweak - Update the backend block editor UI for a single event to look similar to its frontend version in order to create a true WYSIWYG experience when using the block editor.
 [TEC-4250]

 = [5.13.0] 2022-01-31 =